-Cake Mix: You will need (1) 15.25 ounce sized box of yellow cake mix for the base of this poke cake recipe.
+Cake Mix: You will need one 15.25-ounce sized box of yellow cake mix for the base of this poke cake recipe.

-Water: Add in1 cup of water to moisten the cake mix and get it to the right consistency.
+Water: Add in 1 cup of water to moisten the cake mix and get it to the right consistency.

-Oil: By adding in 1/2 cup of olive oil or any other vegetable oil of choice, you will give the cake the fats needed to stay moist and tender.
+Oil: By using ½ cup of olive oil, or any other vegetable oil of choice, you will give the cake the fats needed to stay moist and tender.

-Eggs: Use 1 egg to bind the cake together and to help with the leavening and texture.
+Eggs: 1 egg will help bind the cake ingredients together and help with the leavening and texture too.

-Pudding Mix: You will want to use a single 3.4 ounce sized box of instant Butterscotch or French vanilla flavored Jello pudding mix (just the dry stuff) but plain vanilla will work fine too.
+Pudding Mix: You will want to use a single 3.4-ounce box of instant Butterscotch or French vanilla flavored Jello pudding mix (just the dry stuff) to create a soft and flavorful filling.

-Milk: Use 2 cups of milk to bring the filling together to the perfect consistency.
+Milk: Add 2 cups of milk to bring the filling together to the perfect consistency.

-Heavy cream: Make your own whipped cream using 1 cup of heavy cream.
+Heavy cream: Make your own whipped cream using 1 cup of heavy cream as the base.

-Powdered sugar: 3 tablespoons of powdered sugar will sweeten the whipped cream so that it pairs beautifully with our cake.
+Powdered sugar: 3 tablespoons of powdered sugar will sweeten the whipped cream so that it pairs beautifully with the cake.

-Butterscotch chips: Use 1/3 cup of finely chopped butterscotch chips so that there is plenty to scatter throughout the whipped cream.
-Note that I measured 1/2 cup of whole chips and then chopped them to get the needed 1/3 cup measurement.
+Butterscotch chips: Use ⅓ cup of finely chopped butterscotch chips so that there is plenty to scatter throughout the whipped cream.
+Note: I measured ½ cup of whole chips and then chopped them to get the needed ⅓ cup measurement.

-Grease the inside of a 9×13 baking dish.
-I like to use butter because it adds a nice crust but you can use butter, oil, or cooking spray as desired.
+Next, grease the inside of a 9×13 baking dish.
+I like to use butter because it adds a nice crust. but you can use non-stick cooking spray as well.

-Pour the batter into your prepared baking dish and bake for 28-30 minutes or until the edges look set and a toothpick can be inserted into the center of the cake and come out clean.
+Then pour the batter into the prepared baking dish and bake for 28-30 minutes.
+Or until the edges look set and a toothpick can be inserted into the center of the cake and come out clean.

-Allow the cake to cool completely before continuing, this could take 30-45 minutes.
+Be sure to allow the cake to cool completely before continuing, this could take 30-45 minutes.

 Use a large straw or the back of a wooden spoon to make holes throughout the cake.
 I like to make rows that are 5×12.

-Add in the dry butterscotch jello pudding mix and whisk well to combine.
+After that, add in the dry butterscotch Jello pudding mix and whisk well to combine.

-Pour evenly over the top of the cake and spread it out evenly to cover the whole thing so that it can go into the holes you just made.
+Pour evenly over the top of the cake and spread it out to cover the whole things so that the mixture goes into the holes you just made.

-Set the cake aside to set.
+Set the cake aside and allow the filling to set.
 I placed mine in the fridge for about 30 minutes, but you can leave it in the fridge up to overnight.